1andonlyWeaver/hades2-boon-stacker-mod/README.md

 # BoonStacker

-**BoonStacker** is a Hades II mod that fundamentally changes the boon system by allowing you to **stack** boons on your core slots (Attack, Special, Cast, Sprint, Magick) instead of replacing them.
+**BoonStacker** transforms the boon system in Hades II, unlocking the ability to **stack** boons on your core slots (Attack, Special, Cast, Sprint, Magick) rather than being forced to replace them.

+Ever found a perfect boon but didn't want to sacrifice the one you already had?
+With BoonStacker, you don't have to choose.
+Combine the might of multiple Olympians on a single move to create devastating synergies and unique builds that simply weren't possible before.

 > **Disclaimer**: This mod significantly alters the game's balance.
 Stacking multiple gods' effects on a single move can lead to extremely powerful combinations.